-Histiocytic sarcoma is a rare malignant haematopoietic neoplasm that has been reported in association with other hematological malignancies (particularly B and T cell lymphomas).
+Histiocytic sarcoma is a rare malignant hematopoietic neoplasm that has been reported in association with other haematologic malignancies (particularly B and T cell lymphomas).

-It comprises of tumour cells derived from the monocyte/macrophage lineage.
+It comprises of tumor cells derived from the monocyte/macrophage lineage.

 It usually occurs in lymph nodes, skin, and the gastrointestinal tract.
 Occurrence in the CNS system has also been rarely reported 3.

 The overall prognosis is generally poor due to rapid progression and poor response to therapy.
-Tumour size may be prognostic factor.
+Tumor size may be a prognostic factor.

 History and etymology

 It was first described by Mathé et al. in 1970.